enarjord/passivbot/docs/installation.md

 2) Pull the latest version of the bot by issueing `git pull` from the terminal.
 3) Run `pip install -r requirements.txt` from the passivbot root directory to update the python requirements.
-4) Start the bot again using the command described in [Running live](live.md) * *note: do not run configs from a different bot version.
-Behavior can result in a significant loss.
+4) Start the bot again using the command described in [Running live](live.md) *

+!!!
+Warning
+	Take care when upgrading, as configs from different bot versions are highly likely to be incompatible and can result in unexpected results or severe losses

 ### Different versions